ey-advisory-technology-testing/test-manaj/README.md

-TestManaJ is a automation utility that performs the process of injecting test results into third-party test management tools, such as ALM or JIRA.
+TestmanaJ is a automation utility that performs the process of injecting test results into third-party test management tools, such as ALM or JIRA.

 TestmanaJ's detailed and customizable data-driven properties *save the user time* in manually uploading automation results and facilitates a **single** location for manual and automated test execution reporting.